-A variable zone of influence (ZoI) was determined for each topic.
-Some key receptors and assets were only considered if there was a direct intersection (such as allotments and woodland).
-Other key receptors and assets, such as scheduled monuments, listed buildings and registered parks and gardens were considered within 500m of the option (works) location in the assessment.
-The exceptions to this were European and National ecological designated sites, such as SPAs, SACs, Ramsar sites, and SSSIs, which were considered by identification of potential pathways from the option to the receptor, based on qualifying species and habitats.
-The geographical scope of the SEA covered the Thames Water supply area and was extended to cover options that went beyond the Thames Water area and to cover transboundary effects.
+A variable zone of influence (ZoI) was determined for each topic (see Table 4-2 for receptor ZoIs).
+Some key receptors and assets were only considered if there was a direct overlap between the option and the receptor/asset (such as agricultural land).
+The potential for impacts on other key receptors and assets, such as community assets, scheduled monuments, listed buildings and registered parks and gardens was considered based on a 500m ZoI of the option (works) location in the assessment.
+The exceptions to this were European and National ecological designated sites, such as SPAs, SACs, Ramsar sites, and SSSIs, which were considered by identification of potential impact pathways from the option to the receptor, based on qualifying species and habitats and potential hydrological connections.